CCExtractor/ccextractor/README.md

 CCExtractor is a tool that produces subtitles from TV use.
 Global accessibility (all users, all content, all countries) is the goal.
 With so many different formats, this is a constantly moving target, but we intend to keep up with all sources and formats.

-Carlos's version (mainstream) is the most stable branch.
+Carlos' version (mainstream) is the most stable branch.

 ## Installation and Usage